+You new it was coming, right?
 Resolutions abound at this time of year.
-None are as important as those that can enhance your business success, right?
+The fact is none are as important as those that can enhance your business success!
 That is why every year I review and revise this post to give you a running start (or a needed reminder) for the year ahead!

 It’s called positive branding with every keystroke!